-The ASUS Wireless Router provides two USB ports for connecting USB devices or USB printer to allow you to share files and printer with clients in your network.
+The ASUS Wireless Router provides a USB port for connecting USB devices or USB printer to allow you to share files and printer with clients in your network.

-- To use this feature, you need to plug a USB storage device, such as a USB hard disk or USB flash drive, to the USB 3.0/2.0 ports on the rear panel of your wireless router.
+NOTE: To use this feature, you need to plug a USB storage device, such as a USB hard disk or USB flash drive, to the USB port on the rear panel of your wireless router.
 Ensure that the USB storage device is formatted and partitioned properly.
-Refer to the Plug-n-Share Disk Support List at http://event.asus.com/networks/disksupport - The USB ports support two USB drives or one printer and one USB drive at the same time.
+Refer to the Plug-n-Share Disk Support List at http://event.asus.com/networks/disksupport